 We are a clinical stage biopharmaceutical company that is seeking to discover, develop and commercialize innovative therapeutics for patients with certain cancers.
-Our preliminary focus is on the development of therapies for skin, prostate and lung cancers in the U.S. market, with the first indication targeting basal cell carcinoma in patients with Gorlin Syndrome, a genetic disease also known as basal cell carcinoma nevus syndrome, which, among other conditions, causes the chronic formation of basal cell tumors.
+Our preliminary focus is on the development of therapies for skin, lung and prostate cancers in the U.S. market, with the first indication targeting basal cell carcinoma in patients with Gorlin Syndrome for which we have begun dosing in our Phase II(b) clinical trial.
 Our proposed therapy is based upon the use of a patented formulation of the currently marketed anti-fungal drug itraconazole.
+We believe that the dosing of oral capsules of this formulation can affect the Hedgehog signaling pathway, a major regulator of many fundamental cellular processes, which, in turn, can impact the development and growth of cancers such as basal cell carcinoma.
+Itraconazole has been approved by the FDA for, and has been extensively used to treat, fungal infections and has an extensive history of safe and effective use in humans.

-We have developed, licensed and are seeking to acquire and/or license, intellectual property and know-how related to the treatment of cancer patients using itraconazole and have applied for patents to cover our inventions.
-We have exclusive rights in the U.S. to develop and to commercialize a specially formulated, patented version of itraconazole, known as SUBA-Itraconazole, for the treatment of human cancer via oral administration.
-SUBA-Itraconazole was developed and is licensed to us by our manufacturing partner Mayne Pharma.
-We believe that the dosing of oral capsules of SUBA-Itraconazole can affect the Hedgehog signaling pathway, a major regulator of many fundamental cellular processes, which, in turn, can impact the development and growth of cancer such as basal cell carcinoma.
+We have developed, licensed and are seeking to acquire and/or license, intellectual property and know-how related to the treatment of cancer patients using itraconazole.
+We have exclusive rights in the U.S. to develop and to commercialize SUBA-Itraconazole capsules for the treatment of human cancer via oral administration.
+SUBA-Itraconazole was developed and is licensed to us by our manufacturing partner and significant shareholder Mayne Pharma under the Supply and License Agreement.
+In addition to being our licensor and supply partner, under the Supply and License Agreement and related agreements, Mayne Pharma holds a significant minority equity stake in our company and holds important rights with respect to our company, such as the right to appoint a member to our board of directors.